-Surgery is used to treat some intraocular (eye) melanomas, but it is used less often than in the past as the use of radiation therapy has grown.
-Surgery is not used to treat intraocular lymphoma.
+Surgery is used to treat some eye melanomas, but it is used much less often now because the use of radiation therapy has become more common.

-The type of surgery depends on the location and size of the tumor.
-Patients will be under general anesthesia (in a deep sleep) during these operations, and they usually will leave the hospital 1 or 2 days afterward.
+The type of surgery depends on the location and size of the tumor, how far the tumor has spread, and a person's overall health.
+All of these operations are done while you are under general anesthesia (in a deep sleep).
+Most people will stay in the hospital 1 or 2 days afterward.
 The operations used to treat people with eye melanoma include:

 All surgery carries some risk, including the possibility of pain, bleeding, blood clots, infections, and complications from anesthesia.